Previous Page Google Analytics 4: Referrer in GA4

 The table below is from this handy GA4 metrics and dimensions cheatsheet from GA4SPY.
 As you can see, referrer is not available in the Realtime report or for the purpose of Filters/Comparisons.
 It’s also not available in Data Studio / Looker Studio.
 It is, however, available in places like GA4 Explorations, the API, and in creating Audiences.
 Check out those jazzy check marks to see where you can find this useful parameter.

-Let’s look at one example where we’d want to use the page referrer dimension to see our previous page.
+You can, however, access page referrer information in Explorations without going through the process of creating the custom dimension.
+Let’s look at how to do that, using one situation where we’d really want to use the page referrer dimension to see our previous page.

-How to Use Page Referrer in GA4 Reports
+How to Use Page Referrer in GA4 Exploration Reports

 Let’s say you have a number of broken links on your site.
 Those broken links lead your visitors to 404 pages that tell them the sad news that the resource they were looking for cannot be found.
 Bummer.